mate-academy/dom_carousel/README.md

 2) Change the width of the container to 260 pixels and use the `overflow` CSS property to hide all the images but the first two.
 You may alternatively want to use another wrapper container for that and set the new width and the `overflow` property to the wrapper instead of the inner container which will keep its width of 1300px.

 3) Place a button under the container.
 When the user presses the button, scroll the container horizontally with JavaScript so that it shows the next two images.
 You can do it without any animations.
-Use the `scrollLeft` JS property of the container.
+Suggested method is to use transform translate on container.

 4) Place another button just below the first one.
 The first button, "Next", should still display the next two items each time it is clicked, while the second one, "Previous", must do the opposite: return to the previous two images.
 When there are no images left to display, just do nothing.